Family Reunification Residency · Serbia Updated June 2026

 Four stages from eligibility to permit in hand

-We give you a clear picture of what the process involves — without the granular procedural detail that changes based on your specific situation, nationality, and family type.
+A clear picture of what the process involves — without the granular procedural detail that changes by situation, nationality, and family type.

 Eligibility assessment

-We review your existing permit, family situation, financial position, and accommodation — and confirm which family members qualify, under what conditions, and on what timeline.
+We review your permit, family situation, financial position, and accommodation — and confirm which members qualify, under what conditions, and on what timeline.

 Document preparation

-All required documentation — for both you as sponsor and each family member — is identified, compiled, authenticated, apostilled, and translated into Serbian by a certified court interpreter.
+All documentation — for you as sponsor and each family member — is identified, compiled, authenticated, apostilled, and translated into Serbian by a certified court interpreter.

 Application submission

 The complete application is submitted to the relevant Serbian authority.
-We manage all communication with the authority throughout the review period and handle any requests for additional information.
+We manage all communication throughout the review and handle any requests for additional information.

 Permit issuance

-Upon approval, each family member receives their own Serbian residence permit.
-We track renewal deadlines and manage the renewal process to ensure uninterrupted legal status for your entire family.
+On approval, each family member receives their own residence permit.
+We track renewal deadlines and manage renewals to keep your family's legal status uninterrupted.

-The reason the process is not straightforward to navigate independently is that the specific documents required vary significantly by family member type, the sponsor's residency basis, and the applicant's nationality.
-An error in document preparation or submission — a missing apostille, an uncertified translation, an incorrectly structured application — results in the application being returned and the timeline extended significantly.
-We have managed this process for families from 40+ countries and know exactly what each combination of circumstances requires.
+The reason this process is hard to navigate alone: the documents required vary significantly by family-member type, the sponsor's residency basis, and the applicant's nationality.
+A missing apostille, an uncertified translation, or an incorrectly structured application gets the whole file returned and the timeline extended.
+We've managed this for families from 40+ countries and know what each combination requires.

 Why professional management matters